-- of the second second to second the child's performance.
+- 5. It is very important to record all disturbances or any event which seems to affect the child's performance.
 Describe it in the margin beside the question where it occurs.
 Also, make sure you complete the 'interviewer remarks' section at the end of each assessment. - 6.
 Make sure you speak slowly and clearly.
 Apart from the memory tests, questions can be repeated as many times as necessary. - 7.
-Never let the child see what you score in the interview document, and never score out loud. - 8.
-Listen carefully to the child's responses.
-If a child has a speech impediment, take particular care to judge whether answers are correct, allowing for the impediment. - 9.
-If the child changes his/her mind, accept the last answer (even if it is wrong). - 10.
+Never let the child see what you score in the interview document, and never score out foud. - Listen carefully to the child's responses.
+If a child has a speech impediment, take particular care to judge whether answers are correct, allowing for the impediment. - If the child changes his/her mind, accept the last answer (even if it is wrong). - 10.
 If the child asks if the answer is right or wrong say 'we'll talk about that later'.
 After the interview you can go back and discuss any specific questions the child remembers.